kago1988/solve-OpenAIs-LunarLander-with-PyTorch-Deep-Q-Learning/README.md

 ```
 pip isntall Box2d
 ```
-Moreover you need to isntall Microsoft Visual Studio C++ 14.0 (or higher).
+Moreover you need to install Microsoft Visual Studio C++ 14.0 (or higher).